 History of Amsterdam houseboats

-After the second world war, these old transport vessels became the answer for the housing shortage in Amsterdam.
-Living on a boat might have been uncomfortable, it was still cheap and you’d at least have an detached house which you could place anywhere you liked.
-In the sixties and seventies the more modern arks arrived.
-The amount of colourful houseboats rose sharply.
+After the second world war, these old transport vessels became the answer to the housing shortage in Amsterdam.
+Living on a boat might have been uncomfortable, it was still cheap.
+Because of shortage in housing, in the sixties and seventies, more and more people in Amsterdam started to live in a moored ship.

-Most of the problems have been solved.
-Houseboats are all connected to the electricity, cables etcetera.
+In Amsterdam, all houseboats are all connected to the city’s power grid.
+They also have an address and a house number.
 Since 2005 all houseboats are obligated to connect to the city sewage.

-The times have changed.
-Though before, Amsterdam houseboats were habited by people from all layers of society, nowadays only people with large incomes can live on a houseboat because of the high demand of ‘ligplaatsen‘.
+Nowadays only people with large incomes can live on a houseboat because of the high demand for ‘ligplaatsen‘.
 Whoever owns a ‘ligplaats’, can build their own castle on the water.
-In Amsterdam we call the owners of these sea palaces ‘wateryuppies’.
+In Amsterdam, we call the owners of these sea palaces ‘wateryuppies’.